 Yet, despite everything we have learned about pseudoenzymes, adherents to the evolutionary paradigm simply can’t see these biomolecules as anything other than the product of an evolutionary history.

-Because of the blind spot created by their philosophical commitments, the design of these systems is obscured from their view—and that causes them to miss the mark.
+Because of the blind spot created by their philosophical commitments, the design of these systems is occluded from their view—and that causes them to miss the mark.